 7. Winter Court

-Our annual formal banquet for high school students always follows a medieval theme, with the crowning of a King and Queen and a wonderful time of celebrating who we are in Christ.
-By tradition, junior high students serve at Winter Court, and although they work very hard, it is a great time for them as well.
+Our annual formal banquet for our School of Rhetoric students always follows a medieval theme, with the crowning of a King and Queen and a wonderful time of celebrating who we are in Christ.
+By tradition, the School of Dialectic students serve at Winter Court, and although they work very hard, it is a great time for them as well.

 9. New Order of Augustine

 Seniors are invited to join a special alumni organization called the New Order of Augustine.
 These alumni agree to pray for the school and stand as guardians to help it stay true to its spiritual commitment.
 They visit the campus whenever they are in town and often speak to groups of students, parents, and staff.
 At the induction ceremony during Winter Court, they are given a new Latin name.
 Additionally, to remind them of their position, the ladies receive a tiara, and the men receive a sword.

 More information about courses offered and per class tuition for homeschoolers can be obtained from the school office.
 Stop by the school or call 918-832-4600.